grisu/gricli/USAGE.md

 ## submit

-Submits a new job to execute the provided command
+Submits a new job to execute a command

-The job will be created on will wait on the queue until it is executed.
-If the submission is successful, the name of the job will be displayed.
+The job will be created and will wait on a queue until it is executed.

-The job parameters are set using the global variables.
-For more information on job properties type 'help globals'.
+The job properties (such as associated files and memory) are set using 'global variables'.
+For more information on global varaibles type 'help globals'.
 To learn more about jobs in general, see the help topic entry for Jobs: 'help topic Jobs'.

+Jobs can also be submitted asynchronously using '&' and the end of the command.
+This will complete the operation in the background and report back in the prompt with a '*'.
+To view pending messages, use the 'print messages' command.

 Parameters:

     command : The command to be executed.
-    &          : Specifies asynchronous execution.

-If & is specified the command will run in the background.

 Example usage:

-    submit echo "hello world"
+    submit echo Hello World
     submit sleep 100 &

 ## unset

-Resets an optional variable to its default value.
+Resets a list variable to its default value.

-    var		: The name of the optional variable.
+    var	: The name of the list variable.

-Currently only the optional list variables for a job can be unset.
 To add an item to a list use the 'add <list> <item>' command.

 Example usage: